mbigras/app/README.md

 # mbigras/app

-> App is a test application for experimenting with Application Delivery.
+> App is a test application for experimenting with [application delivery](https://www.hashicorp.com/resources/application-delivery-hashicorp) workflows.

 ## Overview

-This app is for experimenting with Application Delivery workflows.
+This app is for experimenting with application delivery workflows.

 ## Example